Find Your National Park in Arizona, Help Celebrate National Park Service Centennial

 More than just a stunningly beautiful outdoor play area, Lake Powell features a number of historical attractions as well.
 The Hole in the Rock and Crossing of the Fathers are accessible historic sites steeped in western frontier and environmental history.
 All are reached on the lake by boat.

-Lake Powell, which offers some of the nation's finest fishing, contains bass, bluegill, green sunfish, walleye, black crappie, northern pike, and catfish.
-In the river below the dam, the clear, cold waters released from the depths of Lake Powell create a perfect habitat for trout.
+Lake Powell offers some of the nation's finest fishing with bass, bluegill, green sunfish, walleye, black crappie, northern pike, and catfish.
+In the river below the Glen Canyon Dam, the clear, cold waters released from the depths of Lake Powell create a perfect habitat for trout.
 The blue-ribbon fishery, which was developed after the dam was built, supports trophy-sized trout in the 15-mile reach of river to Lees Ferry.
-Current reservoir levels.